By the very nature of the sacrament of Holy Orders, priests always

 Priests (no. 95) strongly urge ongoing formation for

-experience and season of life.
+basis of their experience and season of life.

 Pre-Retirement Preparation - helping priests prepare